determining value

 line

-Social values are those attitudes, behaviors or mores (and folkways) that a group exhibits, believes in as important, or upholds by means of institutionalized (meaning formalized ways) sanctions, rewards, reinforcements, or shame.
+Social values are those expressions of value or value laden behaviors such as attitudes, behaviors or mores (and folkways) that a group exhibits, believes in as important, or upholds by means of institutionalized (meaning formalized ways) sanctions, rewards, reinforcements, or shame.
 All societies and social animals display certain habits, behavioral responses, and group activities that arise from the situation of being among others.
 Those concepts and ideas that are shared among members of a group relating to worth or significance of others, their possessions, skills and / or products.

 The worth of, significance of, or value of something, some person, some place or some intangible as determined by others.